Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/navigate/navigation.rst

    :class: refbox

    :Mode:      All modes
-   :Menu:      :menuselection:`View --> Zoom Border`
    :Hotkey:    :kbd:`Shift-B`

 The *Zoom Border* tool allows you to specify a rectangular region and zoom in so that the region fills the 3D View.

-You can access this through the *View* menu, or the shortcut :kbd:`Shift-B`, then :kbd:`LMB` click and drag a rectangle to zoom into.
+You can access this through via the shortcut :kbd:`Shift-B`, then :kbd:`LMB` click and drag a rectangle to zoom into.

 Alternatively you can zoom out using the :kbd:`MMB`.